jim-conner/react-shark-attack/README.md

 The user enjoys needlessly putting the lives of their teams at risk of a shark attack!

 ## Features
-- The user can click SHARK ATTACK button to move a random student to the Graveyard.
+- The user clicks the SHARK ATTACK button to move a random student to the Graveyard.
-- The user can click the RESURRECT buttton to move a student back to the Shark Tank.
+- The user clicks the RESURRECT buttton to move a student back to the Shark Tank.
-- Project helped the author learn how to use React props and incorporate SCSS.
+- Project helped the author learn how to use React props and incorporate SASS.

 ### Video Walkthrough
 [Loom video of Shark Attack](https://www.loom.com/share/9ac3a1463b0b44659aa10379e9003d3a)